Built in 1775 as a hunting lodge for the Duke of Northumberland, Kielder Castle is now the focal point for visitors to the forest.

 Kielder Water & Forest Park won the prestigious honour at the VisitEngland 2013 Awards for Excellence and is now officially recognised as the best tourism experience in the country.

-Kielder Castle Cafe is now open 9.30am - 5.00pm daily till the end of October (9am-5.30pm in school holidays).
-The exhibition is free and open 10am-5pm with last admission to exhibition 1/2 an hour before closing.
+Kielder Castle Cafe is now open 11am - 4.00pm daily till Mid March.
+The exhibition is free with last admission to exhibition 1/2 an hour before closing.
 The toilets at Kielder Castle are OPEN all the time.

 Admission to the Exhibition is free.
 Access is through the cafe.
 For more information regarding the cafe phone 01434 250100 or visit Kielder Castle Cafe.

-The Cycle Centre at Kielder Castle is open daily from 9.30am till 5pm.
-For information regarding the Cycle Centre please phone - 01434 250457 or visit Kielder Cycle Centre
+The Cycle Centre at Kielder Castle is open daily from 9.30am till dusk from Fri till Tue and closed Wed and Thurs (unless there are pre paid bookings) For information regarding the Cycle Centre please phone - 01434 250457 or visit Kielder Cycle Centre